bootarou/Authorityless-Book-of-Memory/README.md

 written for those who will read it a hundred, a thousand, or ten thousand years from now.

+# The Unauthoritative Scripture of Memory: An Ethical Code for the AI Era

+> **"Don't trust, verify."**
+> Trust no authority.
+Verify only this logical structure.
 ---

 ## Introduction (導入部)